jaredsparta/Ansible-Notes/README.md

   - Is it encrypted? **YES**
   - Is it hard to share these files with colleagues? **NO**

-- As you can see Ansible vault is a good way to store keys.
-We can do so using the following.

 - We will need to install two things using pip while inside our controller:
   1. `pip3 install awscli`
   2. `pip3 install boto boto3`

 **Creating ansible vaults**
 - There are a few shell commands you will need to create an Ansible vault:

-  1. (Optional) Create another directory to keep the vault
-  2. Use `$ ansible-vault create <name-of-key-file>.yml`.
+  1. Use `$ ansible-vault create <name-of-key-file>.yml`.
 I will name mine `aws_keys.yml`
-  3. Input a memorable password
+  2. Input a memorable password
-  4. You will be put into a VIM editor, escape with `<ESC>` then write `:q`
+  3. You will be put into a VIM editor, escape with `<ESC>` then write `:q`
-  5. The vault will now be created
+  4. The vault will now be created, albeit with no stored information

+- You

 - There are a few other commands you can use:
   1. `$ ansible-vault edit aws_keys.yml` -- can edit the file